R3BRootGroup/R3BRoot/doc/git_usage.md

 git remote add yanzhao https://github.com/YanzhaoW/R3BRoot.git
 ```

 You can use a different remote name for the new remote url.
 But please make sure it's different from all existing remote names.
-Once this is done, check the remotes again with `git remote -v` to make sure the new remote is added correclty.
+Once this is done, check the remotes again with `git remote -v` to make sure the new remote is added correctly.

 ### Step 3: Update the dev branch